-Our resilience programme called Bounce Back supports all our work on building positive relationships and is embedded in our learning at Goodlyburn.
+Our resilience programme called Bounce Back and our Wellbeing Programme Emotion Works, supports all our work on building positive relationships and is embedded in our learning at Goodlyburn.

 To enhance current positive behaviour strategies Restorative Approaches (RA) are being used.
 This puts repairing harm done to relationships and people over and above the need for assigning blame and dispensing punishment.
 RA enables our school to reflect on existing effective practice and identify possible areas for development to continue to ensure a receptive, positive culture.